wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_calling_and_invocation.md

         `------'          `------'          `------'

 The execution of remote procedure calls is asynchronous, and there may be more than one call outstanding.
-A call is called outstanding (from the point of view of the *Caller*), when a (final) result or error has not yet been received by the *Caller*.
+A call is called outstanding (from the point of view of the Caller), when a (final) result or error has not yet been received by the Caller.

 ### CALL

-When a *Caller* wishes to call a remote procedure, it sends a `CALL` message to a *Dealer*:
+When a Caller wishes to call a remote procedure, it sends a `CALL` message to a Dealer:

 {align="left"}
         [CALL, Request|id, Options|dict, Procedure|uri]